vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 }
 ```

-Note the `configurable_component` option.
+Note the `configurable_component` attribute.
 This is used by Vector to generate documentation from the struct.
 To do this, doc comments must be included above the struct - Vector won't compile if they aren't.

 We also include a single member in our struct - `acknowledgemets`.
 Every sink needs to be able to control how